omsmith/pouchdb/docs/_posts/2014-05-01-secondary-indexes-have-landed-in-pouchdb.md

       emit(name);
     }
   }
 }
 ```

 #### Reduce functions

 As for _reduce_ functions, there are basically a few handy built-ins that do aggregate operations (e.g. `'_sum'` and `'_count'`), and you can typically steer clear of writing your own.
-But if you're adventuresome, you can check out the [CouchDB documentation](http://couchdb.readthedocs.org/en/latest/couchapp/views/intro.html) for details.
+But if you're adventurous, you can check out the [CouchDB documentation](http://couchdb.readthedocs.org/en/latest/couchapp/views/intro.html) for details.

 What map/reduce is capable of
 ------------